-WAF has many meet ups every week across the capital.
-The actual activities depends on the local groups itself, and so will vary from group to group.
+WAF has many meet ups every week across the capital, face to face and online.
+The actual activities depends on the local group itself, and so will vary from group to group.
 Many groups send out a regular fridge sheet (to print out and stick on your fridge ;)) with all our activities listed.

 All our WAF activities are regular - weekly, monthly, bimonthly or annually.
 We have support groups for adoptive parents, prospective adopters, single adopters, plus playgroups for younger children and a weekend meet up for older children and working parents.
 We also host seasonal parties and socials.